wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/using-nx/caching.md

 }
 ```

-## Args Hash Inputs
+## Args 散列输入

 Finally, in addition to Source Code Hash Inputs and Runtime Hash Inputs, Nx needs to consider the arguments: For example, `nx build shop` and `nx build shop --prod` produce different results.

 Note, only the flags passed to the executor itself affect results of the computation.
 For instance, the following commands are identical from the caching perspective.

 ```bash
 nx build myapp --prod